jdwapman/jdwapman.github.io/_pages/cv.md

 ## Lawrence Livermore National Laboratory
 Computational Engineering Intern
 March 2018 - June 2018
-* Researched and simulated decentralized signal detection algorithms, information-exchange schemes, and motion strategies for chemical plume identification and localization using fully-autonomous robotic swarms.
+* Researched and simulated decentralized signal detection algorithms, information-exchange schemes, and motion strategies for chemical plume identification and localization using UAV robotic swarms.
 * Created a Python module to enable development and analysis of collaborative, autonomous swarm scenarios, which was used by LLNL scientists and for a 3D visualization collaboration with UCSD.
 * [Portfolio Link](/portfolio/02-llnl_swarm)